MelbourneDeveloper/Device.Net/.github/ISSUE_TEMPLATE/issue-report.md

 **Describe the issue**
 A clear and concise description of what the issue is.

-**Your Code**
-Post your code here.
-Please use markdown so that the code is formatted.

 **Screenshots**
 Add screenshots to help explain your problem.

 - Screenshot of where the exception is occurring (See [Break On All Exceptions](https://christianfindlay.com/2019/07/14/visual-studio-break-on-all-exceptions/) and [this](https://github.com/MelbourneDeveloper/Device.Net/wiki/Debugging,-Logging,-and-Tracing)

 - Screenshot of the Windows Sample.
 I.e. run the windows sample and post the console window here.

+**Your Code**
+Post your code here.
+Please use markdown so that the code is formatted.

 **Log / Stack Trace**
 Please include the stack trace of where the problem occurred as text or a screenshot.
+You *must* use logging and include the output here.
+Please see https://github.com/MelbourneDeveloper/Device.Net/wiki/Debugging,-Logging,-and-Tracing

 **Info**
  - Platform: [e.g. Android]